joshuaai/devless-windows-install/README.md

 * 64-bit Windows OS

 * Ensure you have a virtual machine installed.
-Get Oracle Virtual Box here.
-If you will like to use Microsoft Hyper-V as your VM, scroll to the end to see specific instructions for using Hyper-V.
+Download [Oracle Virtual Box](https://www.virtualbox.org/wiki/Downloads).
+If you want to use Microsoft Hyper-V as your VM, scroll down to the end to see specific instructions for configuring Hyper-V.

 ## Install